DanexCodr/Coderive/README.md

 A mobile-first general programming language written primarily in Java 7.
 The runtime is built in c.
 It is a dual parser (antlr + manual "recursive backtracking"), dual compilation language (bytecode + native code generation).

-Designed to be a go to for **safe, fast, and clear** vibe coding language.
+A language designed to be a go to for **safe, fast, and clear** vibe coding.

 ###### **Development period:** 1 month old